Skip to main content

 Defines which UV tiles to discard.
 These are organized into 4 rows (v) of 4 tiles (u), defining a grid of 16 discard tiles.
 The bottom left is the origin, and the top right is the maximum.
 The bottom left tile (0,0) is where most UV mapping is performed.

 When a box is checked, that tile is discarded.
-When animating these checkboxes, each one is its own independent property.
+When animating these checkboxes, each one is it's own independent property.

 UV Tile Setup